btc-stealer/crypto-clipper/README.md

+# Crypto-Clipper

+##About

+A crypto clipper, also known as a crypto stealer, BTC clipper, Bitcoin clipper, Bitcoin stealer, or crypto hijacker, is a malicious software that poses a significant threat to cryptocurrency users.
+This type of malware operates by intercepting cryptocurrency transactions and tampering with the recipient's wallet address.

+By leveraging advanced techniques, crypto clippers can detect when users copy and paste wallet addresses, allowing them to modify the clipboard contents.
+This manipulation replaces the intended recipient's wallet address with the attacker's address, redirecting the funds to the attacker's account instead.

+## Features

+Fastest CryptoClipper on the internet:

+1) Mass generation of Bitcoin and Ethereum wallets.
+2) Builds a malware that replaces any Bitcoin or Ethereum address copied to the Windows clipboard with one of the generated addresses.
+3) The file is designed to run hidden 100% as a background process.
+4) The malware runs automatically after a system restart.
+5)  You can add the Telegram API to receive notifications whenever new victims execute malware.

+## How to use

 1)  MASS GENERATE BITCOIN AND ETHEREUM WALLETS:

 To get started, generate your own Bitcoin and Ethereum addresses along with their private keys.